Robust Large Margin Deep Neural Networks: Conclusion

-where the second equality follows from the generalized fundamental theorem of calculus, following the idea presented in the proof of Theorem~\ref{th:jacobian_difference}.
-The third equality follows from the chain rule of differentiation.
+where the first equality follows from the generalized fundamental theorem of calculus, following the idea presented in the proof of Theorem~\ref{th:jacobian_difference}.
+The second equality follows from the chain rule of differentiation.
 Finally, we note that $\frac{df(c(t))}{c(t)} = \bJ(c(t))$ and that the norm of the integral is always smaller or equal to the integral of the norm and obtain

 where we have noted that $\int_0^1 \left \| \frac{dc(t)}{dt} \right \|_2 = d_G(\bx,\bx')$.